Automation technology and transformation expert Industry 4.0/5.0 with PLC, EPLAN, C#/C++

 The course covers programmable logic controllers (PLCs) in the TIA Portal.
 Example projects are created, from device configuration to diagnostic options.
 You will also learn how artificial intelligence (AI) is used in your profession and how EPLAN is applied.
 The course also teaches object-oriented programming with C# and C++.
-Finally, the course introduces you to the key concepts of Industry 4.0 and also covers the Internet of Things (IoT) and digital transformation in companies.
+Finally, the course introduces you to the key concepts of Industry 4.0 and 5.0 and also covers the Internet of Things (IoT) and digital transformation in companies.

 • Certificates: Certificate "PLC: Working with Simatic S7 in the TIA Portal"